DockYard/ember-async-button/README.md

 #### `pending` ####

 Special text  used while the promise is running.
-If not provided will default to the `default` value.
+If not provided will use the `default` value.

 #### `resolved` ####

 Special text  used if the promise is resolved.
-If not provided will default to the `default` value.
+If not provided will use the `default` value.

 #### `rejected` ####

 Special text  used if the promise is rejected.
-If not provided will default to the `default` value.
+If not provided will use the `default` value.

 ### Styling ###